We support Aboriginal communities through employment opportunities, our Reconciliation Action Plan, and the development and sale of Opal fuel.

 Reconciliation Action Plan

+Our vision is that the communities in which we operate will benefit from our presence through the sustainable employment opportunities created, the skills developed and the investment of our financial and people resources.
 We have a strong and proud history of involvement with Aboriginal and Torres Strait Islander issues for over a decade.
-Our Reconciliation Action Plan (RAP) formalises some of the work we have been doing in this area and continues our commitment to Indigenous programs, leading to mutual advantage for us and the communities in which we operate.
-As a multinational organisation employing Australians, we want our RAP and overall approach to reconciliation to reflect the unique values of Australian society: that mates help mates out.
+Our Reconciliation Action Plan (RAP) formalises the work we have been doing in this area and continues our commitment to Indigenous programs, leading to mutual advantage for us and the communities in which we operate.
+Our RAP activities focus on four key areas:

 - pathways to employment

 See how we are tracking towards our RAP commitments.

 We support cultural awareness and diversity in our workplace.
 New employees are encouraged to take part in cultural awareness and diversity training.
 By the end of 2014 around 500 employees across Australia have completed this training.
 Our training partners are Corporate Culcha and John Briggs.

 We are proud to be a part of the rich cultural heritage of Australia and are committed to making a difference by supporting the growth of Indigenous businesses.
 We work towards developing supplier diversity in four key areas:

 - Supply Nation membership and proud sponsor of the annual Supply Nation Connect Gala Awards Dinner

 - hosting procurement events for suppliers across the country

 - increasing spend with Aboriginal and Torres Strait Islander suppliers as part of a supplier diversity program